Agenda

 In the past year, insurers have seen an increase in claims from renewable power farms, particularly as a result of what appear to be design or manufacturing defects.
 The industry has long been aware of the risks that so much equipment comes from China, with questions about the security of renewable supplies.
 This upward trend in claims comes at the same time as some solar plant owners discovered so-called ‘kill switches’ embedded in their equipment, which again, was sourced in China.
 In this session, we separate the myths and realities to look at the likely loss trends in the years ahead.

-Ashley Andrews Norris, U.S Natural Resources First Party Claims Leader, Howden
+Ashley Andrews Norris, Head of US Natural Resources First Party Claims, Howden US Specialty

 12.20-13.00